 After famed ghosthunter Hans Holzer held a séance here in 1965 and wrote about the experience in his book “Ghosts,” the Whaley House became the most famous haunted house in town.
-From the ghost of Yankee Jim (a horse thief who was hanged nearby), to the phantom of a little girl who supposedly died tragically in the house, and the apparition of a fox terrier named Dolly, there’s no shortage of specters reported here.
-Located in Old Town San Diego State Historic Park, The Whaley House offers tours daily and nightly with special ghost tours throughout October.
+From the ghost of Yankee Jim (a horse thief who was hanged nearby) to the phantom of a little girl who supposedly died tragically in the house, and the apparition of a fox terrier named Dolly, there’s no shortage of specters reported here.
+Located in Old Town San Diego State Historic Park, The Whaley House offers tours with special ghost tours throughout October.

 1425 K St., San Diego

 Complete with gargoyles, this architectural masterpiece located in Sherman Heights was once the home of eccentric pianist and author Jesse Shepard.
 Shepard’s theatrical piano concerts for San Diego’s high society were described as “ethereal” and “otherworldly” in 1913, and it’s said that he dabbled in séances at the house.
 People have reported the sound of music being played, faces in the windows, and stained glass portraits that appear to have aged over time.
 Sadly, the house is closed to the public, but it is worth the drive to see this stunning Victorian mansion—especially at night.

 1521 Washington Pl.